9 steps to simplify your life

 When I can’t find something, it’s usually because I haven’t put it away.

 I’ve worked hard on finding places to put things so I can find them easily, and on auto-pilot.

 I group like things with like, which I learned from reading Marie Kondo books.

-This seems like a small thing but it has made a big difference to my stress levels.
+This seems like a small thing but it has made a big difference in my stress levels.

-If I can’t put my hands on something quickly, then I might consider that I have accumulated too many things and would notice a need to declutter.
+If I can’t put my hands on something quickly, then I realise I have accumulated too many things and need to declutter.

 9. Keep Sundays simple

 I used to treat Sundays like any other day of the week.
 I’d exercise, shop, go out for the day, see friends and family, catch up on work etc.